darknessMaker/nightcafe-auto-liker/README.md

 # nightcafe-auto-liker
-program to automatically like posts on nightcafe
+program to automatically like posts on nightcafe to get credits.